e-nk/learning-mgmt/README.md

-# Learning Management App (LMS) with Next.js, AWS, Docker, Clerk, and More
+# Learning Management System (LMS) with Next.js, AWS, Docker, Clerk, and More

 This project is an enterprise-grade full-stack Learning Management Application built using modern technologies such as **Next.js**, **Node.js**, **AWS**, **Docker**, and **Clerk**.
 The application is designed to be scalable, secure, and efficient, offering an optimal learning experience with features like course management, billing, and authentication.